jrheard/blog/_drafts/quinto.md

 * If you know a little HTML and CSS, your Clojure program now has a GUI.
 * You can share your program with other people by just uploading a .js file (and probably an `index.html` and a `style.css`) somewhere and giving your friends a link to it.

 ClojureScript programs can also use any JavaScript library, as well as the majority of Clojure libraries.
-ClojureScript programs aren't just limited to the browser—they can run _anywhere_ that JavaScript programs can run.
+ClojureScript programs aren't just limited to the browser—they can run _anywhere_ JavaScript programs can run.

 On top of all that, programming in ClojureScript is **fun**, because the community has created a ton of really stellar libraries that make development a pleasure.
 Let's take a look at some of my favorites.

 Reagent
 -------
-[Reagent](https://reagent-project.github.io/) is an extremely minimal React wrapper for ClojureScript.
+[Reagent](https://reagent-project.github.io/) is a React library for ClojureScript with a beautifully minimal interface.
 It lets you write code like this:

 <script src="https://gist.github.com/jrheard/8c3b19198c36a0efa19be059475e3fa4.js"></script>